-what Carl Sagan said:

 but I’m showing-up this morning to tell the romantics among you

-and so's the dust on the mantle below the young woman
+and so's the dust on the mantlepiece below the picture of a young woman

-in a flowing red gown playing the piano.
+in a flowing red gown playing the piano by M. Pseudonym!

-and so’s Benny who writes poems and Dora who makes marmalade!
+as for Benny who writes poems and Dora who makes marmalade,

-about what Carl Sagan said about star stuff.
+you know, about what Carl Sagan said about star-stuff.

 No comments: